In This Article

 Three practical rules follow:

 - Version numbers only compare within a tier.
 Claude Haiku 4.5 is not "almost Sonnet 4.6" — the tiers are different model sizes that happen to share a versioning scheme.
+Sonnet 5 is not bigger than Opus 5.

-claude-sonnet-5-<date>in the API.
+claude-opus-5in the API.
 If a tool's model picker shows a string you don't recognize, decode it segment by segment rather than guessing.

 | Surface | Models you get | How you pay |